durga-nayak/BikeSharingAssignment/README.md

 ## Technologies Used
 - python 3
 - panda
-- plotly
+- matplotlib
--sklearn
+- sklearn
--seaborn
+- seaborn
--statsmodel
+- statsmodel

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->